rpherbig/rpherbig.github.io/_posts/2019-10-03-facilitation-dont-lose-before-you-start.markdown

 ## Key Takeaways

+You know your context better than I do.
+To butcher something said by the famous George Orwell, [break any of these rules before doing something that doesn't make sense](https://en.wikipedia.org/wiki/Politics_and_the_English_Language#Remedy_of_Six_Rules).

-You should consider everything I mentioned here.
+You should still consider everything I mentioned here.
 Be deliberate.
 That doesn't mean you need to invest time trying to account for every possible outcome - be agile and lean and pragmatic.
 Spend more or less time preparing based on the importance of the meeting and the expected return of that prep time.

 > Plans are worthless, but planning is everything.